 “Waste Wars: The Fight Over Hazardous Waste Importation,” Georgetown International Environmental Law Review, 1993.

 She previously served as Senior Associate in the Climate and Energy Program at the World Resources Institute, where she staffed the Midwest Regional Greenhouse Gas Reduction Accord’s process to design a cap-and-trade program in the Midwest, and as Senior Research Fellow for Domestic Policy at the Pew Center on Global Climate Change.
 She has advised the New York Metropolitan Transportation Council on opportunities to reduce greenhouse gas emissions through transportation planning, and conducted an energy efficiency study of municipal buildings for the City of New York.
-She has a BS in engineering from Swarthmore College, a Master of Environmental Management from the Yale School of Forestry, and is currently pursuing a JD at Georgetown. more ↓
+She has a BS in engineering from Swarthmore College, a Master of Environmental Management from the Yale School of Forestry, and a JD, cum laude, from Georgetown University.